neuro-inc/cookiecutter-neuro-project/{{cookiecutter.flow_dir}}/HELP.md

 ### Uploading to the Storage via Web UI

-On a local machine, run `neuro-flow run filebrowser` and open the job's URL on your mobile device or desktop.
+On a local machine, run `apolo-flow run filebrowser` and open the job's URL on your mobile device or desktop.
 Through a simple file explorer interface, you can upload test images and perform various file operations.

 ### Uploading to the Storage via CLI

-On a local machine, run `neuro-flow mkvolumes`.
+On a local machine, run `apolo-flow mkvolumes`.
 This command creates storage folders for all defined volumes.
 You only need to run this once.

-After the storage folders have been created, run `neuro-flow upload data` from the a local machine as well.
+After the storage folders have been created, run `apolo-flow upload data` from the a local machine as well.
 This command pushes local files stored in `./data` into the `storage:{{ cookiecutter.flow_id }}/data` volume mounted to your development environment's `/project/data`.

 You can upload (or download) every folder for which the `local` parameter is specified in the [live.yml file](./.neuro/live.yml).